 gdaldem color-relief slope.tif sloperamp.txt slopeshade.tifYou just ran the gdaldem utility, which does all kinds of things with elevation rasters.
 In particular, the color-relief command colorizes a raster using the following three parameters (in order): The input raster name, a text file defining the color ramp, and the output file name.

 If you add the resulting slopeshade.tif layer to QGIS, you should see this:

-- Create a new text file and add the following lines.
+- Create a new text file and add the following lines (make sure your software doesn't copy it as one big line; there should be line breaks in the same places you see them here).
 Then save it in your PhiladelphiaElevation folder as demramp.txt.

 1 46 154 88 100 251 255 128 1000 224 108 31 2000 200 55 55 3000 215 244 244Note that the first value in the line is the elevation value of the raster, and the next three values constitute an RGB color definition for cells of that elevation.
 This particular ramp contains elevations well beyond those seen in Philadelphia, just so you can get an idea of how these ramps are created.
 I have adjusted the ramp so that lowlands are green and the hilliest areas of Philadelphia are yellow.
 If we had high mountains in our DEM, brown and other colors would begin to appear.

 gdaldem color-relief dem.tif demramp.txt demcolor.tifWhen you add demcolor.tif to QGIS, you should see something like this: